-In this study, this random matrix approach is applied to spectra of empirical matrices of cultural similarities, constructed from data previously used in Refs.~\cite{Valori, Stivala, Babeanu_1, Babeanu_2, Babeanu_3}.
-Instead of relying on analytic formulas for estimating and filtering the noise, we make extensive use of numerical methods.
+This study extends the approach to spectra of empirical matrices of cultural similarities, constructed from data previously used in Refs.~\cite{Valori, Stivala, Babeanu_1, Babeanu_2, Babeanu_3}.
+Instead of relying on analytic formulas for estimating and filtering the noise, numerical methods are extensively used.
 This allows for a detailed investigation of three null models (Sec.~\ref{Empir_1}), among which the uniformly random generation is the simplest and conceptually closest to analytic approaches behind the Marchenko-Pastur distribution~\cite{Patil}.
 As a second null model, we make use of trait shuffling, which is known to be important for understanding empirical cultural states, independently from spectral decomposition and random matrix notions~\cite{Valori, Stivala, Babeanu_1, Babeanu_2, Babeanu_3}, since it reproduces exactly the empirical trait occurrence frequencies.
 We propose an additional null model which also reproduces these empirical trait frequencies on average, while also incorporating some mathematically desirable properties of the uniform random generation.
 We name this procedure "restricted random generation".
-These null models are compared in terms of how well they reproduce the upper boundary of the noisy spectral region (``the bulk''), as well as the position of the highest eigenvalue.
-This is a strong outlier which can be understood as a ``global mode'', which for similarity matrices is guaranteed to be present even under the uniformly random scenario~\cite{Patil}.
+These null models are compared in terms of how well they reproduce the upper boundary of the noisy spectral region (``the bulk''), as well as the position of the highest eigenvalue -- a strong outlier which can be understood as a ``global mode'', which for similarity matrices is guaranteed to be present even under the uniformly random scenario~\cite{Patil}.
 As shown in Sec.~\ref{Empir_1}, the restricted random generation turns out to be more appropriate and is thus selected for further analysis.
 Based on restricted randomness, we numerically evaluate the probability distribution of the upper noise boundary, showing that there are several empirical eigenvalues significantly above this boundary.
-These correspond to modes that capture the structure in empirical data, since they are incompatible with null hypothesis behind restricted randomness.
+These ``deviating eigenmodes'' capture the structure of empirical data, since they are incompatible with the null hypothesis behind restricted randomness.
 Hence, this manuscript will often refer to them as ``structural modes''.